-Authentic, student-centered formative assessments characterize today's innovative and rigorous schools and the Uwharrie Green School will be no exception to this characterization.
-Uwharrie Green School's project based learning focus will challenge students to be self-directed in their learning and develop their skills of inquiry as they work collaboratively with their peers to design a product that establishes their understanding while sharing the knowledge gained through probing and discussion around their selected topic.
+Authentic, student-centered formative assessments characterize today's innovative and rigorous schools and the Uwharrie Charter Academy will be no exception to this characterization.
+Uwharrie Charter Academy's project based learning focus will challenge students to be self-directed in their learning and develop their skills of inquiry as they work collaboratively with their peers to design a product that establishes their understanding while sharing the knowledge gained through probing and discussion around their selected topic.

-Relevance at the Uwharrie Green School will be captured in the project based learning, technology, community partnerships, and STEM focus across the curriculum.
+Relevance at the Uwharrie Charter Academy will be captured in the project based learning, technology, community partnerships, and STEM focus across the curriculum.
+Designing relevant lessons means understanding the students and forming meaningful relationships with the students, UCA's small learning community environment will afford teachers the opportunity to design instruction based upon student interests and receive constructive feedback from stakeholders that is genuine and will effect change at the school.
 Relevant school work helps students link what they are learning to a vision for their future and how that content might connect to work that they might do post high school.
-The faculty at the UGS understands that relevance helps learning be personalized for students which in turn allows students to internalize the learning at a level that can later be used for application or more importantly creation of solutions to everyday problems.
-Selecting relevant texts, interesting labs, current events, applicable math, the teachers at UGS can engage students and immerse them in curriculum rich content from a contextual standpoint that captures their interests.
+The faculty at the UCA understands that relevance helps learning be personalized for students which in turn allows students to internalize the learning at a level that can later be used for application or more importantly creation of solutions to everyday problems.
+Selecting relevant texts, interesting labs, current events, and applicable math, the teachers at UCA can engage students and immerse them in curriculum rich content from a contextual standpoint that captures their interests.

 Instruction with an emphasis on project based learning will be highly engaging for students, as they are asked to create a relevant, high quality product that demonstrates the depth of their knowledge using a medium that integrates technology and speaks to the audience.
-Within subject area PLC's and as an entire staff, UGS faculty will share best practices in designing and implementing rigorous, highly-engaging projects that provide formative assessment data while teaching NC Common Core/ Essential Standards across multiple disciplines.
+Within subject area PLC's and as an entire staff, UCA faculty will share best practices in designing and implementing rigorous, highly-engaging projects that provide formative assessment data while teaching NC Common Core/ Essential Standards across multiple disciplines.
 The PLC process will provide a platform for teachers to share new ideas for designing relevant and engaging projects that could potentially involve internships, job shadowing, interviews with experts, and new community partnerships.
+Providing productive PLC outlets to effect change in the school will promote a consistent culture of rigorous expectations of students and staff so that the school's mission is fulfilled.